Thalassery cuisine: Accompaniments

 Common side dishes served with Thalassery biryani are coconut-mint chammandi (biryani chutney), South Asian pickle and thairu.
 After the meal, hot lime-black tea (known among the Muslim community as sulaimani) is served; this adds a special taste after the main course and is an aid to digestion.
 Lime tea is a common "afters" in the Malabar region, especially with a rice-based main course.

 Fried Indian anchovy or smelt can be served as a starter if required and this is garnished with chopped onion, curry leaves and lime juice squeezed over it.
 Fried chicken in smaller pieces is also seen in some fiestas as accompaniments or as starters.

 Daahashamani water, a medicated herbal water, is preferred to be used when drinking water with biryani.
 Daahashamani is an ayurvedic medicine and natural thirst reliever and digestive aid prepared by mixing dry ginger, cardamom, cloves, coriander seeds, mimosa catechu, sapanwood, vetiver, puncturevine and sandal wood, it is usually available in local markets.

 Popularity

 Thalassery biryani is popular and is often served in Malabar in weddings and other celebrations and parties, and is an unavoidable dish for the Muslim community.

 Even though sadya is the traditional cuisine for Hindu weddings in the region, some Hindus and Christians often serve biryani, mainly because it is easier to prepare than other main course dishes and is a complete food that avoids the extra effort of making curry.

 Nutrition

 Thalassery biryani is rich in nutrients as it is a rice-spice dish.
 It is high in proteins and carbohydrates, and is also a source of minerals and vitamins.
-Nutritional value (according to U.S Dept. of Agriculture) of the spices is mentioned in the notes.
+Nutritional value (according to the U.S. Department of Agriculture) of the spices is mentioned in the notes.

 The dish contains unsaturated and saturated fats; the amount of saturated fat can be reduced by adjusting the quantities of hydrogenated vegetable oil (vanaspati) and ghee.